Amy Palmiero-Winters

 Amy Palmiero-Winters (born August 18, 1972) is a below-knee amputee, long-distance runner, and triathlete.
 She holds eleven world records in various events.
 In 2010, she was awarded the James E. Sullivan Award as the top amateur athlete in the United States and the ESPN ESPY Award as the top female athlete with a disability in the world.

+In 2022, Guinness World Records recognized Palmiero-Winters as the first female amputee to complete 100 miles on a treadmill, which she did in 21 hours 43 minutes 29 seconds.

 Personal life

 Palmiero-Winters was born in Meadville, Pennsylvania, and competed in track and distance running from a young age.
 In 1994, she was involved in a motorcycle accident which crushed her left leg.
 After three years and twenty-five surgeries, her leg was amputated below the knee.
 She was unable to run until three years after the amputation.

 Early running career

 In 2004, Palmiero-Winters entered the Silver Strand Marathon in San Diego.
 Despite being five months pregnant and running on a prosthetic leg only meant for walking, she finished second in her division.
 She entered the 2005 New York City Triathlon the following summer, still using a walking prosthesis as well as a bike borrowed from her employer, and placed third in her division.

 At this point, Palmiero-Winters decided to engage in running on a more serious level.
 After obtaining a highly customized prosthetic leg for athletics, she relocated to New York in order to become a member of Team A Step Ahead, a group of amputee athletes professionally coached and sponsored.

 In May 2006, Palmiero-Winters ran the New York City Marathon in 3:24 and broke the world record for a below-knee female amputee by more than twenty-five minutes.
 She followed this up by running the 2006 Chicago Marathon in 3:04, which stands as the best marathon time for a below-knee amputee, male or female.